Are you tired of using commercial cleaning products that are full of dangerous and toxic chemicals?

 Lemon essential oil can also be great for deodorizing your fridge.
 Simply add a few drops of the oil to some baking powder (it is recommended you use 2-3 drops for every 30g of baking soda).
 Place the mixture into an old spice jar or other small glass container and cover with a small piece of fabric, rather than a solid lid.
 Place the jar at the back of your fridge and you’re done!

-Lavender has great antimicrobial properties and a relaxing scent that is perfect for cleaning your home.
+One of our experienced cleaners from Clapham, says that Lavender has great antimicrobial properties and a relaxing scent that is perfect for cleaning your home.